Data-Association-Free Landmark-based SLAM: Experiments

 \subsection{Compared Techniques and Baselines}

 \myParagraph{Proposed Technique} \nameKmeans uses the Levenberg-Marquardt optimizer in GTSAM~\cite{gtsam} for landmark-based SLAM.
 We set $\text{maxIterations}=15$.
 A rule of thumb is to set $\beta$ to the maximum expected residuals for the measurements of a single landmark.
 Assuming that a landmark $j$ is observed $n = |\calM_j|$ times and that the measurements are affected by Gaussian noise, $r_j$ (defined in Remark~\ref{remark:setBeta}) at the ground truth is distributed according to a $\chi^2$ distribution, hence $\prob{r_j \leq \gamma^2} = p$, where $\gamma^2$ is the quantile of the $\chi^2(dn)$ distribution with $d \times n$ degrees of freedom and lower tail probability equal to $p$.
 As a heuristic, we set $\beta = \gamma^2$ where $\gamma$ can be computed for a given choice of tail probability (in our experiments $p = 0.997$) and for an average number of landmark observations $n$.
 Assuming having knowledge of $n$, the values of $\beta$ used are 41.72 (Grid 2D), 55.64 (Grid 3D), 68.94 (Intel), and 94.47 (Garage).
-We performed a sensitivity analysis on $\beta$ for the Indoor dataset (see Table~\ref{tab:realresults}) and in the supplementary \cite{supplementary}.
+In practice, a rough estimate of $K$ can be obtained by clustering the projected measurements (line~\ref{line:proj} in Algorithm~\ref{algo:inner}) and applying the elbow method \cite{thorndike1953belongs} to estimate the number of clusters (\ie $K$).
+An estimate of $n$ can be then derived from this estimate of $K$ given the total number of landmark measurements which is known.
+The accuracy of \nameKmeans is not sensitive to the exact value of $\beta$ as seen in our sensitivity analysis in Table~\ref{tab:realresults} and in the \supplementary.